AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/using-marketo-measures-reporting-platform/overview-board-tiles.md

 >[!NOTE]
 >
->When drilling in on less than a month, Bizible will average the spend for that month and allocate that average to each day.
+>When drilling in on less than a month, Marketo Measure will average the spend for that month and allocate that average to each day.

 -Spend Details: Displays a breakdown of the related Spend Campaign Unique ID, Campaign Name, Channel, Subchannel, Date, Original Currency, Spend.  -Show Details: A breakdown by month.